-In [650] Fukuchi and Oshima describe a construction of super-edge-magic labelings of some families of trees with diameter 4.
-Salman, Ngurah, and Izzati [1669] use S_n^m ($n \ge 3$) to denote the graph obtained by inserting m vertices in every edge of the star S_n .
+In [704] Fukuchi and Oshima describe a construction of super-edge-magic labelings of some families of trees with diameter 4.
+Salman, Ngurah, and Izzati [1812] use S_n^m $(n \ge 3)$ to denote the graph obtained by inserting m vertices in every edge of the star S_n .
 They prove that S_n^m is super edge-magic when m = 1 or 2.

-In [1321] López, Muntaner-Batle, and Ruis-Font introduce a new construction for super edge-magic labelings of 2-regular graphs which allows loops and is related to the knight jump in the game of chess.
+In [1428] López, Muntaner-Batle, and Ruis-Font introduce a new construction for super edge-magic labelings of 2-regular graphs which allows loops and is related to the knight jump in the game of chess.
 They also study the super edge-magic properties of cycles with cords.

-Muntaner-Batle calls a bipartite graph with partite sets V_1 and V_2 special super edge-magic if is has a super edge-magic total labeling f with the property that $f(V_1) = \{1, 2, \ldots, |V_1|\}$.
+Muntaner-Batle calls a bipartite graph with partite sets V_1 and V_2 special super edgemagic if is has a super edge-magic total labeling f with the property that $f(V_1) = \{1, 2, \ldots, |V_1|\}$.
 He proves that a tree has a special super edge-magic labeling if and only if it has an α -labeling (see §3.1 for the definition).
-Figueroa-Centeno, Ichishima, Muntaner-Batle, and Rius-Font [622] use matrices to generate edge-magic total labeling and define the concept of super edge-magic total labelings for digraphs.
-They prove that if G is a graph with a super edge-magic total labeling then for every natural number d there exists a natural number d such that d has a d ha
+Figueroa-Centeno, Ichishima, Muntaner-Batle, and Rius-Font [676] use matrices to generate edge-magic total labeling and define the concept of super edge-magic total labelings for digraphs.
+They prove that if G is a graph with a super edge-magic total labeling then for every natural number dthere exists a natural number k such that G has a (k, d)-arithmetic labeling (see §4.2 for the definition).
+In [1267] Lee and Lee prove that a graph is super edge-magic if and only if it is (k, 1)-strongly indexable (see §4.3 for the definition of (k, d)-strongly indexable graphs).
+They also provide a way to construct (k, d)-strongly indexable graphs from two given (k, d)-strongly indexable graphs.
+This allows them to obtain several existing results about super edge-magic graphs as special cases of their constructions.
+Acharya and Germina [28] proved that the class of strongly indexable graphs is a proper subclass of super edge-magic graphs.